-INFO and COUNT I
+INFO and COUNT\I

 A byte-counted string of information; the length of the string depends on the message type.
 The first byte in the string is the byte count.
-Table B.2 describes the contents of this field as it relates to the message types.
+Table B.2, "Contents of the INFO Field in a Mailbox Message" describes the contents of this field as it relates to the message types.